AnkushKumar0408/Spotify-Clone/README.md

 All the Buttons are working, play, pause, forward and backward buttonts are clickable.

-All these things are possible dure to JavaScript.
+All these things are possible due to JavaScript.

 addEventlistner function of JavaScript plays important role in it so must check JavaScript part.